swaxi/compass/README.md

 Upload from zipfile via URL in Qfield App on your device in settings/plugins: https://github.com/swaxi/compass/archive/refs/heads/main.zip

+### 3. Configure Declination and Hemisphere

+After loading the plugin, tap the **the settings button (three horizontal sliders icon) button** in QField's toolbar to open the settings dialog:

+- **Magnetic Declination (°)** — enter your local value (e.g. `-1.5` for 1.5° west, `+3.2` for east).
+Find your value at [magnetic-declination.com](https://www.magnetic-declination.com).
+- **Southern Hemisphere** — toggle ON if you are south of the equator.

+Settings are saved permanently on the device — you only need to set them once.

+> If you installed the plugin as an app-wide plugin (via the zip URL), a configure button also appears in QField's **Settings → Plugins** panel.

 ### 4. Restart QField

 Open QField and load your project.
 Grant permission when prompted.